microsoft/infersharpaction/Examples/ResourceLeak/README.md

 ## Procedure-local Bugs of Resource Leaks

-**CSharpCodeAnalyzer** is designed to detect this kind of resource leaks by applying the following principle: **When a new object is allocated during the execution of a procedure, it is the procedure’s responsibility to either deallocate the object or make it available to its callers; there is no such obligation for objects received from the caller.**
+**CSharpCodeAnalyzer** is able to detect resource leaks which include the C# scenarios outlined below.
+For further detail on its capabilities, see [here](http://www.eecs.qmul.ac.uk/~ddino/papers/nasa-infer.pdf).

 ## Supported scenarios

-### 1. Standard idioms:
+### 1. Deallocation of IDisposable Local Variables:

-Some objects in C#, the resources, are supposed to be disposed when you stop using them, and failure to dispose is a resource leak.
-Resources include input streams, output streams, readers, writers, sockets, http connections, cursors, json parsers, etc. The following code snippet shows a `StreamReader` object is created and disposed.
+Instances of classes deriving from IDisposable (such as input streams, output streams, http connections, and cursors) create resource leaks if they are not closed or disposed of.

 ```c#
 public void ResourceLeakBad(){